DurhamGoon/66DaysOfData/README.md

 Enrolled in GCP DE Learning path.<br>
 <br>
 Day 8:<br>
-I finished [Chapter 1 of Element of AI](https://course.elementsofai.com/1/1).
+I finished [Section 1 of Chapter 1 of Element of AI](https://course.elementsofai.com/1/1).
 Got a 7/7 on the assessment.
 Ayy!<br>